EPCCed/hpc-intro/_episodes/12-cluster.md

 You may see a slightly different name from the one above, e.g. there might be a different numerical suffix.
-This is because your ssh connection may be directed to a range different computers to balance the load with many interactive users on large clusters.
+This is because your ssh connection may be directed to a range of different computers to balance the load with many interactive users on large clusters.

 ## Nodes